allenai/close/README.md

 with visual inputs instead of text, thus demonstrating zero-shot cross-modal transfer.
 This is done by using the shared semantic embedding space of contrastive vision and language models.

+More details can be found on our [webpage](https://prior.allenai.org/projects/close).

 ## Installation
 Install [pytorch](https://pytorch.org/), we have tested this code with torch 1.10.1 and 1.11.0 Then install the other requirements with: